gottesmm/gottesmm.github.io/index.md

 ---
 layout: default
-title: Michael Gottesman's Working Swift Documents
+title: Michael Gottesman's Working Documents
 ---

 This site contains drafts and random ideas about Swift, Performance, and